raspberrypilearning/google-voice-aiy/en/step_1.md

 	actor.add_keyword(_("what's up"), SpeakAction(say, "I'm fine, thank you"))
 ```

 - So what does this line do? `actor.add_keyword(_("what's up")` instructs the code to listen out for the keywords *"what's up"* to be spoken.
 When the keywords are recognised then the code within the `SpeakAction` class is run.
 What is passed in is the command the user spoke (`say`) and the string `"I'm fine, thank you"`.
-The `SpeakAction` code that you looked at earlier then outputs that tring through the microphone.
+The `SpeakAction` code that you looked at earlier then outputs that string through the microphone.

 - Have a go at running this code, and test that it's working.